memiDev/Large-Scale-GA/README.md

 In the uniform crossover, two individuals can be recombined without taking into account the size of segments.
 Each element of the offspring is selected randomly from either parent.
 Each parent will contribute equally to generate the offspring as the figure bellow shows.

 ![](images/UniformCrossover.jpg)

+## Mutation

+The function of mutation is to perform independently small changes in selected individuals of the popu-lation in order to introduce in the offspring’s some new features (hopefully desirable features) which arenot possessed by its parents.
+These small changes in the genetic material of the offspring, maintain and introduce diversity in the genetic population.
+Moreover, it allows the GA to explore a new, maybe better part of the feasible region than the ones previously considered and consequently escaping from local minima.